pnimisha/realtor/README.md

 You will also see any lint errors in the console.

 ### `yarn build`
 Builds the app for production to the `dist` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!